Updated Winter 2020/2021

 Home Decorators was similar to Traffic Master.
 All brands sold at Home Depot, Lowe’s, and Lumber Liquidators are phthalate-free.

-Double-check on all brands to make sure it’s virgin (not recycled) vinyl.
+1) Double-check to make sure it’s virgin (not recycled) vinyl.

 Phthalate-Free Vinyl Flooring and Replacement Plasticizers

 Phthalate-free brands are preferable – which most are now.
 If phthalates (also known as ortho-phthalates) are not used, other plasticizers will be used instead.

 Replacement plasticizers include DOTP (also called DEHT).
 Some may contain benzoate ester (Source).

 Toxic Metals in Vinyl Flooring

 Organotins (a form of tin) can be used in the top layer.
 Antimicrobials can be used, usually in the underlayment.
 I have seen various types, including silver.
 EHN found the heavy metal cadmium recently in vinyl floors (probably recycled ones, they say).